-Eddie Montgomery and Troy Gentry found magic in the late 1990s when they founded country music duo Montgomery Gentry.
+Eddie Montgomery and Troy Gentry found magic in the late 1990s when they founded country duo Montgomery Gentry.
 Over the next 18 or so years, they carved out their unique place in the scene that nobody duplicated.

 For nearly two decades, Montgomery Gentry owned their brand of unabashed country rock, with equal parts party and southern etiquette.
 They both hailed from Kentucky before moving to Nashville, Tennessee, which helps explain some of their rock 'n roll tendencies.
 The "Bluegrass State" is also well known for a respectable southern rock scene.